 Insurance premium prices have increased for buyers after the implementation of GST.
 They will now have to pay an additional amount depending on the current rate, rather than the previous 15% service tax.

 The GST on health insurance premiums is applied to the total amount of the premium.
-This is not the situation with life insurance, where GST only applies to the risk coverage component of the premium and not to the investment component which offers maturity benefits.
+Unlike life insurance, where GST only applies to the risk coverage component of the premium rather than to the investment component which offers maturity benefits.